Alessandro Molinari

 Alessandro Molinari (1898 – 1962) was the first General Director of ISTAT, which was then known as the National Institute of Technology, in Fascist Italy.
+He reported directly to Corrado Gini, who was President of the statistical institute.
+Although Gini was a Fascist, Molinari was a socialist who never was a card-carrying member of the Fascist Party.

 Born in Veneto, he became the General Manager of SVIMEZ from 1948 to 1958.